 Citronella Essential Oil

-The fresh lemony scent of citronella essential oil is obtained from a tropical perennial grass call cymbopogon nardus and cymbopogon winterianus.
+The fresh lemony scent of citronella essential oil is obtained from tropical perennial grasses called cymbopogon nardus and cymbopogon winterianus.

 Common Name(s): Citronella